sawm2000/exhibition_curator/README.md

 ## Description

 The exhibitArt backend is the API that supports the exhibitArt application.
 It offers a comprehensive set of endpoints for managing user interactions, including liking artworks, organizing them into collections, and facilitating user registration, login, and profile management.
 Built with Node.js, Express and MongoDB.
-The backend integrates data from the Harvard Art Museum API and the Metropolitan Museum of Art API to provide the user with a diverse range of artworks.
+The backend integrates data from the Harvard Art Museum API and the Smithsonian Institution API to provide the user with a diverse range of artworks.

 ## Table of Contents